Volkswagen shares drop on profit outlook, Scania bid

-FRANKFURT/STOCKHOLM Volkswagen's (VOWG_p.DE) drive to strengthen its trucks business spooked shareholders on Monday, who balked at a generous 6.7 billion euro ($9.2 billion) offer to buy the rest of Sweden's Scania, as well as at the carmaker's cautious 2014 outlook.
+FRANKFURT/STOCKHOLM Volkswagen's (VOWG_p.DE) drive to strengthen its trucks business spooked shareholders on Monday, who balked at a generous 6.7 billion euro (5.5 billion pounds) offer to buy the rest of Sweden's Scania, as well as at the carmaker's cautious 2014 outlook.

 The plan to take full control of Scania SCVb.ST aims to reinvigorate an eight-year attempt to forge a truck alliance between Volkswagen (VW), MAN SE (MANG.DE) and Scania and build a global truck business to rival that of Daimler (DAIGn.DE).